Seattle Travel Guide › Seattle Attractions

 If you’re pairing your stadium tour with lunch or dinner out, it’s worth noting that there’s aren’t a lot of great restaurant options around the stadiums themselves – mostly mediocre-ish sports pubs that cater to the game crowds.
 If you’re looking for something better or more interesting, head north into Seattle’s Pioneer Square neighborhood or east to the International District.
 You’ll fare much better there, food-wise.

-Safeco Field tours depart from the stadium’s Team Store on 1st Ave, and are about an hour long.
+T-Mobile Park tours depart from the stadium’s Team Store on 1st Ave, and are about an hour long.
 You’ll see private suites, the visitor’s clubhouse, the press box, the field, and both team dugouts.
 Tickets can be purchased through their website in advance, or pick them up at the Team Store shortly before the tour is scheduled to depart.
-Wheelchair/stroller accessible. $12/adult, $10/child.
+Wheelchair/stroller accessible. $12/adult, $11/child.

-CenturyLink Field tours depart from the Stadium Pro Shop off Occidental Ave, and last abut 90 minutes.
+Lumen Field tours depart from the Stadium Pro Shop off Occidental Ave, and last about 90 minutes.
 You’ll see the field, visitor’s locker room, press box, private suites, and the famous 12th Man flagpole.
-Tickets can be purchased at the Downtown Pro Shop (at 4th and Pike) and the NW Box Office (off Occidental) – they sell out quickly and cannot be purchased by phone or online, so it’s recommended that you get there at least a half hour before the tour is scheduled to start.
+Tickets can be purchased at the Downtown Pro Shop (at 4th and Pike) and the NW Box Office (off Occidental) – they sell out quickly and cannot be purchased by phone or online, so it’s recommended that you get there at least a half-hour before the tour is scheduled to start.
 It’s also a good idea to call ahead to confirm the tour schedule, as tours aren’t given on event days.
-Wheelchair/stroller accessible. $12/adult, $5/child.
+Wheelchair/stroller accessible. $14/adult, $8/child.

 Been there, done that?
 There are loads of great and unexpected things to do around this city, and chances are good that even the most well-established mossback (that’s a native Seattle-ite) hasn’t tried them all.
 Whether it’s just for kicks, or to kick-off a new hobby, it’s fun to challenge yourself and try your hand at something different:

 - Become a pinball wizard: the Pinball Museum has over 50 vintage and modern arcade games, and all are free to play after a single entrance fee.
-It’s located in the International District, and has sodas, snacks, and local craft beers available for purchase.
+It’s located in the International District and has sodas, snacks, and local craft beers available for purchase.
 Ages 7 and over.
-If you’ve got little ones who want to play, Full Tilt Ice Cream features classic pinball and arcade games, NW beer, and incredibly delicious all natural house-made ice cream in flavors that range from standard vanilla to the unique and exotic.
+If you’ve got little ones who want to play, Full Tilt Ice Cream features classic pinball and arcade games, NW beer, and incredibly delicious all-natural house-made ice cream in flavors that range from standard vanilla to the unique and exotic like Thai Iced Tea and UBE.
 Four Seattle locations.

 - Unleash your inner Chihuly: Seattle Glassblowing Studio offers a variety of one-time lessons – choose a 15-minute mold your own glass class (great for kids), 30-minute blow your own glass class (ages 11 and up), or 4-hour private lessons.
 They’re located on 5th and Bell beneath the Monorail, in Belltown.